-§ 250-28 Review and approval by other agencies.
+§ 250-282 Review and approval by other agencies.

-Where review and approval of any subdivision or site plan by any other governmental agency is required, such approval shall be submitted to the Planning Board in writing prior to the submission of the final plan.
+Where review and approval of any subdivision or site plan by any other governmental agency is required, evidence of the status of such approval shall be submitted to the Planning Board in writing prior to with the submission of the final plan.

-§ 250-29 Conformity with other state and local regulations.
+§ 250-293 Conformity with other state and local regulations.